New York Regional Ferries Website

 A responsive website to consolidate regional ferry services

-New York's ferry usage is on the rise but New Yorkers currently do not have a single resource to compare and consolidate all these services into one interface.
+New York's ferry usage is on the rise but New Yorkers currently do not have a website to see all of the services available to them.

 Role